Ford Ranger Review 2025: Price, specs & boot space

 This means there is likely to be a Ranger version to suit all needs, and every model comes with modern tech such as a reversing camera, digital instrument panel and large central infotainment touchscreen.
 The Ranger’s cabin feels suitably plush on top-specification models, too.

-A twin-turbo version of the 2.0 TDI EcoBlue, with a power output of 205PS, is the notable sweet-spot in the range, and comes with Ford’s excellent 10-speed automatic gearbox.
+A twin-turbo version of the 2.0 TDI EcoBlue, with a power output of 205PS, is the notable sweet-spot in the range for the balance of performance and cost, and comes with Ford’s excellent 10-speed automatic gearbox.
 All-wheel drive is standard for all models, as are impressive driving dynamics and relatively refined ride comfort.

-Most importantly, every version of the Ranger can carry a payload of more than 1000kg in its large truck bed, making this a very practical track.
-A towing capacity of up to 3500kg adds to its utility, too.
+Most importantly, every version of the Ranger can carry a payload of more than 1000kg in its large truck bed, making this a very practical truck.
+A towing capacity of up to 3,500kg adds to its utility, too.

 The biggest challenge for the Ford Ranger is whether to choose one over a Volkswagen Amarok.
 There is little to choose between the duo, but the greater trim line-up, along with the choice of single-cab and double-cab bodies, is an advantage for the Ranger.